Chexxo/Server/README.md

 # Chexxo Server
 ## Introduction
-Since Chromium based browsers do not provide a possibility to read the certificate from the webRequest-API a Server component is needed in order for Chexxo to function properly.
+Since Chromium based browsers do not provide an option to read the certificate from the webRequest-API, a server component is needed in order for Chexxo to function properly.
 Therefore we have written a simple Server which provides the extension with the certificate for the requested Webpage.

-There are three possibilities how to use the Server:
+There are three ways to use the Server:
 1. Locally
     - The server can be started locally on your machine by using the provided express implementation.
 See tutorial down below.
 This is the recommended way to use the server since many Man-In-The-Middle attack vectors are mitigated when using it locally.
 2. AWS